RIDGECUT: Learning Graph Partitioning with Rings and Wedges: Our Method:

+\textbf{(iv) PPO Header:} After receiving node embeddings, the PPO header extracts action probabilities and critic values.
+The actor projection header maps hidden size \(h\) to dimension 1, followed by a Softmax layer for action probabilities.
+Value prediction uses Self-Attention average pooling on node embeddings and projects from \(h\) to 1.
 The model will perform one action with one forward, and is employed to execute actions recursively until the graph is fully partitioned.
 Also, during the Ring Partition phase, a dynamic programming algorithm calculates the optimal partition when the maximum radius and total ring count are fixed, with a complexity of \(O(n^2k)\).
-Thus, the WRT determines the maximum radius for all ring partitions only once.
-The pseudo-code is available in the Appendix.
+Thus, \ourmodel determines the maximum radius for all ring partitions only once. \ifextendedversion The pseudo-code is available in Appendix \ref{app:pseudo}. \fi \textbf{Training and Testing.} We employ specialized training and testing strategies to enhance policy learning and improve partition results.
+Both the training and testing processes are divided into two stages.
+A visualization of these four stages is depicted in Figure \ref{fig:model} (c). \ifextendedversion \textit{Training and testing details are provided in Appendix \ref{app:traintest}.} \fi